 - In this 1991 interview with Jean Feraca for Wisconsin Public Radio, George Mosse comments on how racism had again become “respectable” in U.S. politics.
 The topic of the interview was the political campaign of David Duke for governor of Louisiana, and the Willie Horton ads employed by the Bush campaign.
 Mosse also addresses the nature and mechanics of reactionary mass politics: “The danger is that one way to integrating the underclass, the disenfranchised, into society, is, in fact, through demagoguery.
 Yes?
 Not through democracy as we know it, but through demagoguery, through leadership.
 Yes?
 Through making them participate.”

 - The Mosse Program is a direct beneficiary of current restitution efforts to locate and return the art collection of Rudolf Mosse (grandfather of George L. Mosse).
-For recent developments, and for more information, visit the Mosse Art Project
+The most recently restored work is this Antonine-era mummy portrait.
+For recent developments, and for more information, visit the Mosse Art Project.